blueOkiris/FightKeySmol/README.md

 ![Image of Physical Fight Key](pics/board-pic.jpg)

+## Software

+The software included in the repo and releases is a pre-built version of the [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE) firmware.

+For version 1, there is a custom version due to Start and Select being switched.
+For version 2, this is not the case, and the stock software can be used.

 ## Parts

 It currently costs \~$32 for materials, but shipping is another $10, so I will likely continue to look for more options to cut costs as even $40 is absurd.